This chocolate chia seed pudding is a tasty and nutritious breakfast idea that tastes like dessert. It’s refined sugar free, gluten free, and vegan.

 This chia pudding takes just a couple of minutes to throw together before storing it in the fridge.
 This recipe is perfect for meal prepping, so make a batch or two in advance and have breakfast waiting and ready to go in the fridge.

-I find this pudding is even better the day after you make it, as it has a chance to thicken even more and gets a perfectly “pudding-y” consistency.
-But as long as you give it at least 6 hours to thicken in the fridge, you’re good to go.
+This pudding is even better the day after you make it, as it has a chance to thicken even more and gets a perfectly “puddingy” consistency.
+For good results, be sure to let the pudding thicken in the fridge for at least six hours.

+Chia seeds are the star of this tasty and nutritious pudding.
 Chia seeds have a remarkable ability to absorb and thicken liquids, plus they add a delightful texture reminiscent of tapioca.
-Chia seeds are a good source of fibre, calcium, iron, omega-3 fatty acids, and antioxidants so this chocolate chia seed pudding is a truly healthy way to get your chocolate fix.
+Chia seeds are a good source of fibre, calcium, iron, omega-3 fatty acids, and antioxidants, which makes this pudding a pretty nutrient dense treat.